 Vigo Video users had actively posted around 80 million posts in the app, channeling to more than 200,000 posts per day during its first year in India.

-Few months after the app made itself available to download, Vigo Video topped the free app chart on Google Play India.
+A few months after the app made itself available to download, Vigo Video topped the free app chart on Google Play India.